quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part21_23ptl9.7Nonline.md

 ---

 #### Step-Size Parameter Selection for SGD
-Most stochastic gradient descent (SGD) methods require selecting an appropriate step-size parameter \( \alpha \).
-While theoretical considerations are limited in practical applicability, common choices like \( \alpha_t = 1/t \) are not suitable for all scenarios.
+Most stochastic gradient descent (SGD) methods require selecting an appropriate step-size parameter $\alpha $.
+While theoretical considerations are limited in practical applicability, common choices like $\alpha_t = 1/t$ are not suitable for all scenarios.

 :p How is the step-size parameter typically selected in SGD?
 ??x
-The step-size parameter \( \alpha \) in SGD is typically selected manually.
+The step-size parameter $\alpha $ in SGD is typically selected manually.
 Theoretical conditions suggest a slowly decreasing sequence, but such settings often result in overly slow learning.
-Common manual choices include \( \alpha = 1/t \), which works well for some algorithms like tabular Monte Carlo methods but may not be appropriate for others, especially nonstationary problems or those using function approximation. x??
+Common manual choices include$\alpha = 1/t$, which works well for some algorithms like tabular Monte Carlo methods but may not be appropriate for others, especially nonstationary problems or those using function approximation. x??

 ---

 #### Intuition for Step-Size Selection
 For linear methods with recursive least squares (RLS), optimal matrix step sizes can be set.
-These can be extended to temporal difference learning as in the LSTD method, but they require \( O(d^2) \) parameters, making them impractical for large problems.
+These can be extended to temporal difference learning as in the LSTD method, but they require $O(d^2)$ parameters, making them impractical for large problems.

 :p What are the challenges of using RLS for setting step-sizes?
 ??x
 Using recursive least squares (RLS) for setting step-sizes poses significant challenges, particularly when applied to large problems.
-RLS requires \( O(d^2) \) step-size parameters, which is \( d \) times more than the number of parameters being learned.
+RLS requires $O(d^2)$ step-size parameters, which is $d$ times more than the number of parameters being learned.
 This makes it impractical for large-scale function approximation scenarios. x??

 ---